digideskio/boscode-learn/README.md

 123*123 = 15129 and 15 + 129 is not equal to 123
 ```

 In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/44/app.js`.
 In that file write a program that displays all the Kaprekar numbers less than 10000, on one line.
-A god solution is to write a function that tests an integer to see if it's a Kaprekar number, then use it in a loop that tries all possibilities.
+A good solution is to write a function that tests an integer to see if it's a Kaprekar number, then use it in a loop that tries all possibilities.
 If your programming language doesn't support mixing integers and strings, you may need to use a built-in function to convert the number to a string so you can pick off the last n digits.
 Alternatively you can use modular arithmetic (% or Mod operator).

 If you've just started programming, for partial marks just write a program that reads a number, determines if it's a Kaprekar number or not, and displays a suitable message that includes the number.
 Test it, one at a time, with each of these numbers
 ```